Online Master’s in Marketing Communications Programs in 2022

 - Public Relations Manager

 - Marketing and Business Development Director

 The total cost of a master's in marketing communication program can vary greatly from school to school.
-Cost can be impacted by a number of factors including the type and size of school, geographic location and the program length.
-When considering the total cost of a program, make sure to include mandatory school fees, books and other program materials in addition to the tuition price.
-If you need assistance paying for your master's degree, be sure to consult your school's office of financial aid for information about scholarships, grants and/or work study programs that can offset tuition costs.
+Cost can be impacted by a number of factors including the type and size of the school, geographic location, and the program length.
+When considering the total cost of a program, make sure to include mandatory school fees, books, and other program materials in addition to the tuition price.
+If you need assistance paying for your master's degree, be sure to consult your school's office of financial aid for information about scholarships, grants, and/or work-study programs that can offset tuition costs.